 This trigger has an ET threshold of 26 GeV, applies likelihood

-selected in the L1 trigger by the L1 item L1EM22VHI
+are first selected in the L1 trigger by the L1 item L1EM22VHI

-trigger naming scheme can be found at the
+look it up.
+More details on the trigger naming scheme can be found on the

 TriggerNamingRun3 twiki page.

+When ATLAS runs, we define a “menu” of chains.
+There are often hundreds of individual chains running at any given time.
 The full trigger menu includes both triggers with a prescale of 1 (where every event is accepted) and triggers that are prescaled.
 A trigger with a prescale of 10 will accept 1 out of every 10 events.
 Prescales can be used separately at L1 and the HLT and can vary from run to run, as well as within a single run.

 The majority of physics analyses use triggers that are unprescaled.
 You can find a full list of unprescaled triggers on the LowestUnprescaled twiki page.

-Most analyses use unprescaled triggers for the main signal regions, many analyses also make use of prescaled triggers for control and validation regions.
+Although most analyses use unprescaled triggers for the main signal regions, many analyses also make use of prescaled triggers for control and validation regions.

-most extreme case).
+is probably the most extreme case).
 The unprescaled item in Run 2 was L1_XE50

 .
-The efficiency

 You can read more about the trigger menu in each year in these references: